diyuanqiu/Software-Architecture/README.md

 Requests is a simple, yet elegant, HTTP library written in Python that allows you to send HTTP/1.1 requests extremely easily.
 It is one of the most downloaded Python packages.
 Requests officially supports Python 3.7+, and runs great on PyPy.

+### Technical Context

+#### Usability

+Most existing Python modules for sending HTTP requests are extremely verbose and cumbersome.
+Python's builtin urllib2 module provides most of the HTTP capabilities you should need, but the api is thoroughly broken.
+It requires an enormous amount of work (even method overrides) to perform the simplest of tasks.
+What's more, those modules' documentation is simple and hard to read while their source codes are hard to understand either.

+#### Augmentability

+Most existing Python modules for sending HTTP requests weren't able to handle the GET/POST ... methods in complex application scenarios.
+They may be hard to process the sent and received requests.

 ## Features